matthewww/cloud-lab-chronicles/docs/labs/01-esp32-telemetry.md

 1. Go to the [Azure portal](https://portal.azure.com/).
 2. Click **Create a resource**, search for **IoT Hub**, and click **Create**.
 3. Choose **Free Tier** to avoid costs.
-4. Create a resource group and give the IoT Hub a name (e.g., `ESP32Hub`).
+4. Create a resource group (e.g. `ESP32-Telemetry-RG`) and give the IoT Hub a name (e.g., `ESP32Hub`).
+  - Networking: Public Access is fine.
+Communication is encrypted (TLS) and authenticated (SAS tokens) and works on Free Tier.
+  - Management: Shared Access Policies + RBAC
+    - The ESP32 uses Shared Access Policies (with a SAS token).
+    - You'll use RBAC to access the IoT Hub through the portal.
+    - The monitoring app can be use RBAC to read telemetry to display it on a dashboard.

 5. After creation, go to **IoT Hub** > **IoT Devices** and click **+ New** to register a new device.
 6. Save the **device connection string**; you’ll use this in the ESP32 code.